Some Velvet Morning (band): Band History

 2005 was a period of development for the band, with the label assembling a team, including A&R man Tris Penna to work with Wickham and Hendryx.
-Heavily influenced by The White Stripes, Franz Ferdinand and other emerging indie acts, Some Velvet Morning’s new material began to take on a heavier rock feel, with two songs Losing My Mind and Godless emerging as the blueprint for material to come.
+Heavily influenced by The White Stripes, Franz Ferdinand and other emerging indie acts, Some Velvet Morning's new material began to take on a heavier rock feel, with two songs Losing My Mind and Godless emerging as the blueprint for material to come.

 Under the direction of producer Rik Simpson, the band cut masters of these two songs at Mayfair Studios in 2006, followed by the album Silence Will Kill You at The Fish Factory Studios in London, where they also worked with producer Mike Pelanconi (aka Prince Fatty).

 Some Velvet Morning continued to perform live around the UK supporting the radio success of Losing My Mind.
-A tour of the east coast of America followed with the release of Silence Will Kill You in October 2007, supported by a TV debut appearance on Fox 5’s Fearless Music show.
-Due to BBC Radio 2’s support for the album in the UK, the band also made their live radio debut on Janice Long's show later that year.
+A tour of the east coast of America followed with the release of Silence Will Kill You in October 2007, supported by a TV debut appearance on Fox 5's Fearless Music show.
+Due to BBC Radio 2's support for the album in the UK, the band also made their live radio debut on Janice Long's show later that year.

-Shortly after the release of Silence Will Kill You, Rhythmbank Entertainmemt went into liquidation, leaving the band without a label at the start of 2008.
-During this period, Some Velvet Morning began writing new material which would attract the attention of music manager, James Wilkinson (the band had two previous managers for short periods - Jo Beckett & Natalie Plessis).
+Shortly after the release of Silence Will Kill You, Rhythmbank Entertainment went into liquidation, leaving the band without a label at the start of 2008.
+During this period, Some Velvet Morning began writing new material which would attract the attention of music manager, James Wilkinson (the band had two previous managers for short periods – Jo Beckett & Natalie Plessis).
 Wilkinson had met Rob Flanagan at an Ivor Novello Awards party and the two struck up an immediate friendship.
-He had been impressed by the band’s new demos and their recent successful trip to Bangkok as part of a Heineken Green Space festival.
+He had been impressed by the band's new demos and their recent successful trip to Bangkok as part of a Heineken Green Space festival.